mvo5/unattended-upgrades/README.md

  Automatically reboot *WITHOUT CONFIRMATION* if the file /var/run/reboot-required is found after the upgrade

- Please note that you need the update-notifier-common package (only available in Ubuntu) or a custom hook in /etc/kernel/postinst.d to generate the reboot-required file.

 * `Acquire::http::Dl-Limit` - integer (default:0)

  Use apt bandwidth limit feature when fetching the upgrades.
 The